johnhovanec/mdh-topics-to-sql/readme.md

 running this script.

 Note that when running topics.js contents through conversion, the url environment process and all comments must be removed
 in order to convert it to valid JSON.
+Each JSON file corresponding to a Tab has been saved within the `topics` directory
+of this project.

+### topicsForSql.json

+This file is used as a convenience to copy each Tab's JSON content in order to not have to modify `loadSql.js` to point
+to a new file.
+The contents of a given Tab's JSON output was copied into this file, and then loadSql.js was run to parse
+that into T-Sql scripts.

 ## Output